DengJinqiu/Blog/app/views/pages/_preparing_interview.html.md

 ###Notification
 * Keep a list in the notification center.
 When sending a request, call the correspond object in the list.
+* It can also be implemented by target-action, but in order to use target-action, all object need to hold the delegate, if there are mutiple delegate, and they are not belongs to this object, it is not good to save the instance in it.

 ###library
 * Cocoa is the API for OS X.